 Kiev is served by a good transportation network.
 Trunk railways and all-weather roads link Kiev to Moscow, Kharkiv and the Donets Basin, southern and western Ukraine, and Poland.
 Within Kiev city itself there is efficient subway, rail, and bus service.
 The Dnieper River is navigable about nine months of the year, and Kiev’s Boryspil airport operates flights to other Ukrainian cities and to cities in Europe, Asia, and North America.

-© 2001-2016 Units Consulting Ltd. Audit and accounting firm (Ukraine, Kiev): top facts about Kiev (Kyiv), population of Kiev, largest city of Ukraine,
+© 2001-2021 Units Consulting Ltd. Accounting & Payroll company (Ukraine, Kyiv): top facts about Kiev (Kyiv), population of Kiev, largest city of Ukraine,

 Designed by Special.net.ua All rights reserved